Sebasteen07/Automation/terraform/common/modules/notification-topic/README.md

 ## Terraform versions
 ### Recommended
-- Terraform v 0.14.0 and above
-- AWS Provider v 3.27.0 and above

-### Minimum
-- Terraform v 0.12.0 and above
+- Terraform v 1.0.0 and above
-- AWS Provider v 2.67.0 and above
+- AWS Provider v 3.59.0 and above

 ## Resources
 This terraform configuration creates the following resources on AWS: